We’ve been tooting our own horn for over 3000 years.

 We Jews have been blowing the Shofar, a simple hollowed out ram’s horn, for thousands of years in celebration of Rosh Hashana, or the Head of the Year – also known as the birthday of humanity.

 A blast from the past.

 The frequencies and vibrations that emanate from the horn are of ancient formulation and have been blown by Jews in thousands of cities around the world, in times of both peace and persecution.

 Their precise sequence of short, medium and long blasts, and their combination of both bass and treble, are known to have positive personal, global and cosmic effect.

 Not coming to a theater near you.

-Shofar in the Park will happen once: Monday, October 3rd at the Great Hil in Central Park between 5 and 6pm.
+Shofar in the Park will happen once: Monday, September 10 at the Soldiers and Sailors Memorial at 89th Street and Riverside Drive between 5 and 6pm.
 It won’t be broadcasted, rebroadcasted, or podcasted.